 Opens the numeric entry scratchpad.
-Enter the node address (0 - 63) of the PanelView terminal on the DeviceNet link and press the Enter $\downarrow$ key.
-On touch screen terminals, press the $\downarrow$ key on the scratchpad.
+Type the node address (0 - 63) of the PanelView on the DeviceNet link or enter 64 to use the address stored on the communications card (Program Mode "PGM" displayed).
+Press the Enter $\rightarrow$ key to store the address.
+On touch screen terminals, press the $\rightarrow$ key on the scratchpad.
 A node change takes effect on reset.
+If 64 is entered, the node address can be set from the network using a DeviceNet network configuration tool.